-Language Acquisition, Development, and Learning: Contemporary philosophies of second language acquisition, with selected topics related to language use and ideology.
+Curriculum Development English Language Learners (3 credits): Course will explore first and second language acquisition, English language structure, learning styles, the effects of culture on learning, and ways to make content comprehensible to the ESL students in the general classroom.
+Curriculum will be analyzed to ensure success for language learners.
 Pre-requisite(s): Admission to the Teacher Preparation Program.
-(Pre-requisite(s) do not apply to NON-TSL, NON-ARL and NON-BLG majors.)
+(Pre-requisite(s) do not apply to NON-TSL and NON-ARL majors.)